southwick-associates/spss-template/README.md

-# test
+# spss-template

-This is an example repository for an SPSS-based analysis.
-You can reproduce the analysis using [code/run.sps](code/run.sps)
+This is a template for an SPSS-based analysis.

 ## Header 2